How to Decorate a Mantel {3 Ways}

 - You can do a really concentrated and lush look (like I’ve done here), or you can keep it more sparse and just line up plants with a little more room to breathe.
 It’s all about what makes you smile!

 Looking for some faux plants that would be perfect for the mantel?
-II’ve got you covered.
+I’ve got you covered.

-I kept the candles away from the base of the television, for obvious reasons, but if you don’t have a TV there you could line the entire length of the mantel with candles.
+I kept the candles away from the base of the television, for obvious reasons.
+But, if you don’t have a TV there you could line the entire length of the mantel with candles.
 It would feel so magical when you light it up!
+You can also use some flameless candles for the same look without worrying about damaging anything.

 A few tips: